LaborCoinCreator/LaborCoin/docs/architecture.md

 ### ERC20Votes Delegation Behavior

-Registration V4 mints LABRV when the registering address does not already hold the token.
-It does not call the inherited ERC20Votes `delegate` function, and LaborVote V7 does not automatically delegate voting power during minting.
+Registration V4 mints LABRV upon successful registration.
+After the registration transaction confirms, the official DAO frontend checks the participant’s ERC20Votes delegation state and, when necessary, requests a separate self-delegation transaction.

-A LABRV holder may separately call `delegate` or `delegateBySig`, which updates the ERC20Votes checkpoint system.
-That delegation state is not used by Governance V13.
-Governance V13 checks LABRV `balanceOf` directly and records one vote for each eligible LABRV-holding address.
+Self-delegation establishes ERC20Votes checkpoints but is not used by Governance V13 to calculate proposal or voting eligibility, which is determined directly from LABRV ownership.

 Accordingly: